Fifteenth (interval): 15ma notation

-Like the notation 8^{va} for octave (ottava), 15^{ma} (quindicesima) means "play two octaves higher than written."
-It could also mean two octaves lower, but that is usually notated 15^{mb}.
+Like the notation 8^{va} for the octave (ottava), 15^{ma} (quindicesima) means "play two octaves higher than written."
+It could also mean two octaves lower, but that is usually notated 15^{mb} (quindicesima bassa).
 Either direction can be cancelled with the word loco, but often a dashed line or bracket indicates the extent of the music affected.

 The notations 16^{va} and 16^{vb} are sometimes mistakenly used instead.

 Organ stop

 On organs, the stops labelled "Fifteenth" ("Superoctave" or "Superoktave") are two octaves above the principal (diapason), or an octave above stops labelled "Octave".
 If the principal is 8′, then the octave is 4′ and the superoctave 2′.
-Note that this is different from the organ coupler named "super octave", which adds notes an octave above, not two octaves above.
+Note that this is different from the organ coupler named "super octave", which adds notes an octave above, not two octaves above. ("Super octave" or, equivalently, "octave" couplers are in contrast to "sub octave" couplers, which add notes an octave below.)